micronjs/micronjs/docs/reference/graphics/camera.md

-# <i class="fa fa-book"></i> Camera
+# <i class="fa fa-book"></i> Camera2d

 <span class="label label-warning">Singleton</span><span class="label label-info">Class</span>

 The main and only camera singleton.
 Useful for doing things on the screen, like moving around, applying FX (**shake**, **fade-in/out** or adding an **overlay tint**).
-**NOTE:** if you want to replace the main camera by one of your own, just extend the Camera class and then override the Camera object.
+**NOTE:** if you want to replace the main camera by one of your own, just extend the Camera2d class and then override the Camera object.
 Easy!
+And if you want to set a custom camera of your own, just set the Camera object.

 ## Members